Pain Management in Knoxville, TN

 According to the U.S. National Library of Medicine, tension headaches are the most common type of headache experienced in modern medicine.
-If you’re suffering from head pain or headaches, you’re not alone.
+If you’re suffering from head pain or tension headaches in Knoxville, you’re not alone.
 A few years ago, The National Ambulatory Medical Care Survey showed that head pain was the fifth leading cause of emergency room visits in the US.
 Two very common types of headaches suffered by American are tensions headaches, and another major cause is migraines.

 A tension headache is generally a mild to moderate pain, described as having the sensation of a tight band squeezing your head.
 The pain often starts at the back of the head and moves forward, until it reaches the neck, scalp, and head.
 Many people will call tension headaches a stress headache.
 Stress is also thought to trigger many other headache types.